SAP-archive/starter-ruby/README.md

 port: 5000
 ```

-You will be able to override those environment variables via the command line.
+This configuration will be loaded as environment variables thanks to `figaro`, this means that you will be able to override them via the command line.

 To complete your Recast.AI `token` and your `language`: